simonlotzkar/autoblocks/README.md

 # AutoBlocks
 ## for Dungeons and Dragons 5th Edition by Wizards of the Coast.
 <p>
-This is a tool for dungeon and dragons (D&D) dungeon masters (DMs) to automate mechanics for NPCs.
+This is a tool for dungeon and dragons (D&D) dungeon masters (DMs) to automate mechanics for non player characters (NPCs).
 This does not simulate any form of map, it's intended to be used with an external one.
 </p>

-- with this application you can do the following for non-player-characters (NPCs):
+- with this application you can do the following:
   - **view and create statblocks**
-  - **create characters from stablocks**
+  - **create NPCs from statblocks**
-  - **autoroll for characters (initiative, RollableActions, etc)**
+  - **make single or multi-rolls for NPCs (initiative, actions, etc)**
-  - **track and edit NPC hitpoints**
+  - **track and edit NPC hit points**
   - **group characters together**
-- this application holds data such as *default monster statblocks*, but also allows the user to *enter custom entries*.
 <p>
 I made this application because I'm a D&D DM and I think there is no other application like this one.
 While there are some other applications for automating rolls, most try to do automation and map simulation at the same time.
 I think